Security Deposit Calculator

 Document Move-In Condition

-Thoroughly document the property's condition with photos and videos before moving in.
+Thoroughly photograph and video the property's condition before moving in.
 This protects your security deposit from unjustified deductions for pre-existing damage upon move-out.

 The Logic Behind Rental Upfront Cost Calculation

-1. Calculate Security Deposit: Security Deposit = Monthly Rent × Deposit Multiplier
+1. Security Deposit: Security Deposit = Monthly Rent × Deposit Multiplier

-2. Determine Last Month's Rent Amount: This is either the Monthly Rent or 0 based on user input.
+2. Last Month's Rent Amount: Either the Monthly Rent or $0 based on user selection.

-3. Calculate Total Upfront (excluding first month's rent): Total Upfront = Security Deposit + Last Month's Rent Amount + Pet Deposit
+3. Total Upfront (excluding first month's rent): Total Upfront = Security Deposit + Last Month's Rent + Pet Deposit

-4. Calculate Total Move-In Cost: This includes the first month's rent.
-Total Move-In Cost = Total Upfront + Monthly Rent
+4. Total Move-In Cost: Total Move-In Cost = Total Upfront + Monthly Rent (first month)

 💡 For a broader view of relocation expenses, our Full-Service vs Self-Service Moving Cost Calculator can help you compare different moving strategies.